Carlota Perez: Theory

 In order for the techno-economic paradigm to take effect, changes have to happen within the society.
 The new technology that comes with the technological revolution has to be accepted by society.
 The new products, the new services have to have consumers and users, without them the innovative technology would not take over and become a technological revolution that needs a new set of rules and common sense bases to organize the activities.
 The changes in technology will eventually bring changes in governance, society, ideologies, and culture, they will include changes in regulatory frameworks affecting markets and economic activities, they will redesign a whole lot of institutions (government organizations, companies), there will be a need for new financial regulations and education.
-Society is opposed to the new set of rules and ways of doing things, even though they were received as a bright new set of opportunities because it is recognized as a threat to the established way of doing things in society, firms, and institutions The changes are faster in the economy because there the profits and growth are driving the change, it is not the case within the society.
+Society is opposed to the new set of rules and ways of doing things, even though they were received as a bright new set of opportunities because it is recognized as a threat to the established way of doing things in society, firms, and institutions.
+The changes are faster in the economy because there the profits and growth are driving the change, it is not the case within the society.
 The blockage is caused by routine, ideology, and vested interests and that takes time to change.
 The social tensions are even multiplied by great social costs in the form of lost jobs and skills as well as moving operations from one place to another.

-One big part for the technological revolution to happen and the new techno-economic paradigm to set in is finance.
-Technological revolutions happen when something can be done in a more simple and cost-efficient way with the goal of making more money.
-Someone has to have enough available money to invest in new technologies that break the routine and make radical changes.
-That someone has to see this as an opportunity to make a huge profit and put up the money to test the process, launch a product or expand production.
-Big and established companies are more willing to invest in their own processes and innovation, which does not have that big of an impact or radical change in how we do things.
+A key factor in enabling technological revolutions and the emergence of new techno-economic paradigms is the role of finance.
+Such transformations often occur when innovations allow tasks to be performed more simply and cost-effectively, frequently with the aim of improving profitability.
+For these changes to take hold, sufficient capital must be available to support investments in new technologies that depart from established routines and introduce more substantial shifts.
+Investors, in turn, must view these opportunities as potentially worthwhile, whether through profit, strategic advantage, or long-term growth, and be willing to fund experimentation, product development, or expansion.

+At the same time, large and established companies often prioritize incremental improvements to existing processes and technologies.
+While these investments can enhance efficiency and competitiveness, they may be less likely to produce the kind of far-reaching or disruptive changes that redefine how activities are carried out.